 How much does WE Charity spend on administration?

 We are proud of the fact that we consistently exceed industry standards.
-WE Charity spends less than 10% of its funds on administration, with, on average, 90 cents of every dollar donated going directly to support our projects and programs.
+WE Charity spends less than 10% of its funds on administration, with, on average, 90 cents of every dollar donated going directly to support child-serving programs.

 How much does WE Charity spend on fundraising?

 For fundraising, we spend (on average) no more than $3 for every $100 we raise.
 That’s an amazing 3% fundraising cost on average!

 How are you able to keep your administrative costs low?